edgedb/easy-edgedb/README.md

 5. How would you select only the `Person` types that have the shortest names?

+Up next in Chapter 8: [Workers in the city of Varna load fifty boxes into a ship.
+Dracula is inside one of them.](../chapter8/index.md)

 # Chapter 8 - Dracula takes the boat to England